petzval/btferret/README.md

 classic_server(ANY_DEVICE,classic_callback,10,KEY_ON | PASSKEY_LOCAL);

+  // a universal server allows multiple connections from any device
+  // and also acts as an LE server
+  // and has a timer function (100 here = 10 seconds)

+universal_server(universal_callback,10,KEY_ON | PASSKEY_LOCAL,100);

 // This classic_callback routine receives packets sent by the client.
 // It works the same way for NODE and CLASSIC connections so the
 // same code can be used for both.
+// This is a callback for classic_server, see universal_server for equivalent code

 int classic_callback(int clientnode,unsigned char *data,int datlen)
   {